Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Data analysis

 where $\sigma_{\mathrm{fw}}$ is the cross-section in the forward collisions, and $\sigma_{\mathrm{bw}}$ in the backward collisions.
 The factor $\kfb(x)$, which corrects for the difference of the muon rapidity acceptance between forward and backward collisions, is determined as

-using \powheg with the proton PDF CTEQ6.1, without including any nuclear modification information to preserve the nuclear matter effects from the data.
+using \powheg with the proton PDF CTEQ6.1.
+Choosing the proton PDF instead of the nPDF avoids the acceptance correction factor being biased by nuclear modification information encoded in the nPDF.
 The prime symbol (``$\sigma'$'') in the equation indicates that this cross-section is calculated theoretically instead of from data measurements.

 The nuclear modification factor (\rpa) for forward and backward collisions is measured as

 and

 respectively, where 208 is the number of binary nucleon-nucleon collisions in \pPb collisions.
 The \kpa factor is to correct for the different \murapstar acceptance between \pPb and $pp$ collisions and can be similarly calculated using \powheg with the proton PDF set CTEQ6.1,